 We snagged some of the biggest most wonderful veggie filled wraps from Drunken Onion, dropped in them a bag and headed off along the Yampa River Core Trail is a paved multi-use trail that connects Steamboat Springs with Bear River Park.
 We stopped by the Ski Haus and after pondering a few options, I was excited to go with a cruiser and ensure I really kept it a nice easy going day along the river!
 A quick street crossing put us right on the trail and we spent the next 14 miles seeing the sights of Steamboat from the river.

-One special treat is stopping at the free Yampa River Botanic Garden.
 It was much larger than we expected and I found out they offer YOGA IN THE SUMMER!!
 Oh man, I’ll be timing it right to enjoy this next time around.

 “The 6 acre park sits on land donated to the City of Steamboat Springs.
 The Park is maintained by an Association, a volunteer organization that was delegated by the City to manage the Park, raise funds, hire staff and design, create and maintain the gardens .”